Royal Family - Prince Charles

 His love life was closely followed by the World’s press, and attachments included Lady Jane Wellesley, Davina Sheffield, Princess Marie Astrid, Lady Sarah Spencer (Diana’s elder sister), Camilla Shand (later Parker-Bowles), and Amanda Knatchbull to whom he proposed.
 In 1977 he met Lady Diana Spencer while visiting her family home in Althorp, and they were married on 29 July 1981 in St Paul’s Cathedral.
 She became Princess of Wales and soon became the star attraction of the World’s press who relentlessly followed her.
 Unprepared for the media hype and commitments of the royal family she fell out with other members of the family, and was allegedly unstable and temperamental.
 Following the birth of their two sons, Princes William and Harry, the marriage was in trouble and she allegedly had several liaisons.
 Charles resumed his liaison with Camilla Parker Bowles.
 Charles and Diana were divorced on 28 August 1996.
 Camilla became Charles’s companion and following her divorce they were married in a civil ceremony at Windsor Guildhall on 9 April 2005 followed by a service of prayer and dedication in St. George's Chapel, Windsor Castle.
 She became the Duchess of Cornwall.

 Charles’s interests include architecture, inner city renewal, environmental issues and gardening.
 His promoted ‘green’ environmental views long before they became popular, and runs an organic farming business at his country estate in Gloucestershire with its own organic Duchy brand.
 He takes a keen interest in philosophy, alternative medicines, religions and visits the Greek Orthodox monasteries of Mount Athos in Greece.
 He has paid several visits to Canada and takes an interest in the aboriginal inhabitants.
 He is president and patron of many charities and foundations.
 As well as heir to the British throne, Charles is Heir Apparent, equally and separately, to the thrones of sixteen sovereign state s known as the Commonwealth realms.
 He may, but not necessarily, become Head of the Commonwealth.
-In February 2008 he became the second oldest person in British history to be heir to the throne.
+In April 2011 he became the oldest and longest waiting heir to the throne in British history.
+See Kings & Queens by age of accession.
 If he succeeds his mother as King and uses his first name as his regnal (ruling) name he will become Charles III, however it is possible that he may take the title George VII in honour of his grandfather George VI.